txt/se16/review/review2.md

 6. Give a specific project that would use C?
 List two reasons, justify each.
 7. Give a specific project that would best not use C?
 List two reasons, justify each.

-## CoffeeScript and javascript
+## CoffeeScript and JavaScript
-1. How CoffeeScript is better than javascript?
+1. How CoffeeScript is better than JavaScript?
-2. Why not to use CoffeeScript instead of javascript?
+2. Why not to use CoffeeScript instead of JavaScript?
 3. How is CoffeeScript implemented?